Using OpenPGP keys with ssh

 $ SSH_AUTH_SOCK=/home/user/.gnupg/S.gpg-agent.ssh ssh user@remote-host.tld

 to connect to the remote server with your OpenPGP key.
-For convenience, you can set and export SSH_AUTH_SOCK in your .bashrc (or equivalent).
+For convenience, you can set and export SSH_AUTH_SOCK in your .bashrc (or equivalent) so that you don't need to include it on the command line every time.